 I am a first-year CS PhD student at Stanford University.
 I'm interested in operationalizing language for machine learning.
 This involves (1) building machines that can learn from (and teach with) language and interactive dialog, and (2) using language as a structured and compositional guide for non-linguistic tasks.
 I'm also broadly interested in machine learning for art, music, and design.
 I am supported by a NSF GRFP.

-Previously, I received an MPhil in Advanced Computer Science from the University of Cambridge, supervised by Ekaterina Shutova.
+Previously, I received an MPhil in Advanced Computer Science from the University of Cambridge, supervised by Ekaterina Shutova and supported by a Churchill Scholarship.
 Before that, I was an undergrad at Boston College, where I worked in the Language Learning Lab with Joshua Hartshorne and Timothy O'Donnell.

 The Meta-Science of Adult Statistical Word Segmentation: Part 1